What is PTSD?

 It can also affect you if you witnessed something terrible happening, such as a serious accident.

-Complex PTSD is a more serious reaction to a long-lasting traumatic experience, for example abuse, neglect or frequent violence.
+Complex PTSD (C-PTSD) is a more serious reaction to a long-lasting traumatic experience, for example abuse, neglect or frequent violence.

 The symptoms of PTSD